Leatherface: The Texas Chainsaw Massacre III

-Leatherface: Texas Chainsaw Massacre III is a 1990 American slasher film directed by Jeff Burr and written by David J. Schow.
-It is the sequel to The Texas Chainsaw Massacre 2 (1986) and the third installment in The Texas Chainsaw Massacre film series.
-The film stars Kate Hodge, William Butler, Ken Foree, Tom Hudson, Viggo Mortensen, Joe Unger, and R.A.
+Leatherface: The Texas Chainsaw Massacre III (Note: Titled onscreen as Leatherface: Texas Chainsaw Massacre III) is a 1990 American slasher film serving as the sequel to The Texas Chainsaw Massacre 2 (1986) and the third installment in The Texas Chainsaw Massacre film series.
+Directed by Jeff Burr and written by David J. Schow, the film stars Kate Hodge, Viggo Mortensen, William Butler, Ken Foree, Joe Unger, Tom Everett, Toni Hudson, Miriam Byrd-Nethery, and R.A.
 Mihailoff.
 The film follows Leatherface and his cannibalistic family stalking a motorist couple in the backroads of Texas.

-The film was distributed by New Line Cinema, who bought the rights to the series from The Cannon Group after producing The Texas Chainsaw Massacre 2.
-Initially, this film was given an X rating by the Motion Picture Association of America, which limited the studio's release possibilities.
-After the studio made cuts, it was re-rated R, and New Line released it in the United States on January 12, 1990.
-It was refused classification in the United Kingdom upon its initial release.
-It has since been released on home video in both unrated and rated versions, and a cut version was accepted with an 18 certificate in the United Kingdom.
+The film was distributed by New Line Cinema, who bought the rights to the series from the Cannon Group, Inc. after producing The Texas Chainsaw Massacre 2.
+Initially, the film was given an X rating by the MPAA, which limited the studio's release possibilities.
+After the studio made cuts, it was re-rated R, and New Line released it in the USA on January 12, 1990.
+It was refused classification in the UK upon its initial release.
+It has since been released on home video in both unrated and rated versions, and a cut version was accepted with an 18 certificate in the UK.

-The film was both a critical and commercial failure, grossing $5.8 million at the United States box office, making it the poorest performing film in the series at the time until the release of the next film, Texas Chainsaw Massacre: The Next Generation, in 1995.
+The film was both a critical and commercial failure, grossing $5.8 million at the U.S. box office, making it the poorest-performing film in the series until the release of the next film, The Return of the Texas Chainsaw Massacre, in 1995.